Donor Profile

 Italy is a representative democracy with a parliamentary system.
 Elections take place every five years or in the event of a dissolution.

 The last election was in September 2022.
 The center-right coalition led by Giorgia Meloni won the Italian political elections with 44% of the votes, making her Italy’s first female prime minister.
-Brothers of Italy led with more than 26%, up from just 4% in the last national election in 2018, supplanting Matteo Salving’s League for Salvini Premier party as the driving force on the right.
+Brothers of Italy led with more than 26%, up from just 4% in the last national election in 2018, supplanting Matteo Salvini’s League for Salvini Premier party as the driving force on the right.
 LSP took less than 9% of the vote, down from more than 17% in 2018.
 The other major conservative party, Silvio Berlusconi's Forza Italia, garnered around 8% of the vote.

-The IMF also noted that Italian unemployment would fall to 8.8% in 2022 before rising to 9.3% in 2023.
-However, the reality seems rosier as the latest data in July 2023 shows unemployment at 7.6%.
-Year-on-year inflation is also expected to fall to 3.3% in December 2023, compared to 12.3% in December 2022 with respect to the previous year.
+The IMF also projected that Italian unemployment would fall to 8.8% in 2022 before rising to 9.3% in 2023.
+However, the reality seems rosier as the latest data shows unemployment falling to 7.6% in 2023 and 6.2% by August 2024.
+Inflation is expected to steadily decrease from an average of 5.9% in 2023 to 2% in 2024 and 2.3% in 2025.

 Who is responsible for allocating Italian ODA?